henry-eshbaugh/AvocadoToast-/README.md

 easy-to-use API.
 In fact, our index page uses the API itself to access the JSON database containing the raw sensor data.
+A trivial extension has already been implemented for an appliance (in this case a washing machine) as a proof of concept.

+The `data/` directory contains data of a user's sleep patterns collected using the device.
+The plot\_data python files were used to graph the sensor readings for testing purposes.
+Plotting the data off-board allows for understanding of what operations should be performed on-board to get an appropriate metric for sleep activity